etobin1/ml-services-immersion-day/Module_1/README.md

 10. Unzip your local copy of [module_1.zip](module_1.zip).

-11. Update `lambda_function.py` on line 6 to include your bucket name, and re-zip the archive libraries with your updated python script.
+11. Update `lambda_function.py` on line 10 to include your bucket name, and re-zip the archive libraries with your updated python script.

 12. Choose the **Code entry type** `Upload a .zip file`.
-Select your archive.zip file, and click **Upload**.
+Select your module_1.zip file, and click **Upload**.

 13. Update the timeout from 3 seconds to 1 minute under **Basic Settings**.